-The five optical frequencies needed to perform a coldatom inertial sensor are represented in figure 3, for 87Rb interferometers based on Raman transitions.
-A variety of different laser systems have been developed and published, with different number of lasers, ranging from five to only one, with designs constrained by the size, the final application, the measurement environment conditions and the evolution of technologies^{28-42}.
-Figure 4 displays a compact free space optical system and a complete architecture of a fibered optical bench which reached a Technology Readiness Level (TRL) of 4 (Ref.
+Raman transitions.
+A variety of different laser systems have been developed and published, with different numbers of lasers, ranging from five to only one, with designs constrained by the size, the final application, the measurement environmental conditions, and the evolution of technologies.^{28-42,220} Figure 4 displays a compact free space optical system and a complete architecture of a fibered optical bench, which reached a Technology Readiness Level (TRL) of 4 (Ref.
 43).